-If your nightmare tenant has fallen into arrears – and the odds of them paying seem like a fantasy beyond the realms of reality, despite your best and most reasonable efforts – you may want to use a professional Rent Recovery Service to reclaim what’s owed to you, using one might actually be your best bet!
+If your tenant has fallen into arrears and owes you rent, the odds of them paying seem like a fantasy beyond the realms of reality, despite your best and most reasonable efforts!
+While many may scoff at the idea of using a professional Rent Recovery Service to reclaim what’s rightfully owed to you, using one might actually be your best bet!

 Despite popular belief, using a professional service to take full control of recovering owed rent is often the quickest and most cost-effective solution.
 It’s definitely the most hassle-free.

-No question, dealing with rent arrears can be scary ass shit, especially if your cashflow depends on it; most landlords – rightly or irresponsibly so – rely on rent to be paid on time every month just so they can pay the mortgage, which means that if there’s a kink in the cashflow it can have suffocating financial consequences!
+No question, dealing with rent arrears can be terrifying, especially if your cashflow depends on it!
+Most landlords – rightly or irresponsibly so – rely on rent to be paid on time every month just so they can pay the mortgage, which means that if there’s a kink in the cashflow it can have suffocating financial consequences!

 I have a firm belief that if you’re a landlord for long enough – no matter how diligent you are – you’ll eventually have to deal with rent arrears.
 Having been a landlord for over a decade now, I’ve been through several deadbeat tenants that run-off into the sunset owing me unpaid rent.
 Not only is it frustrating beyond belief, but it also makes me wonder if it’s all even worth it (the whole landlord gig, I mean).